NOTE: Updated September 2020 (edits notated)

 - MCT Oil – 1 TBS – There are a zillion articles online about the myriad of benefits to MCT oil, a concentrated version of coconut and palm oils.
 (SIDE NOTE: Palm oil is a controversial product due to the destruction of habitat and other issues, so be sure to make sure your MCT oil, if it has palm oil, is sustainably sourced… the one I recommend is.
 Read more about the palm oil issue here.)
 If you’re not used to ingesting MCT Oil, it can cause a little digestive discomfort at first, so start off with just a little, like ½ or 1 TSP, and work your way up to the full amount over the course of a few weeks – 1 TBS.
 The MCT oil I recommend is from Wild Foods, a combination of the C8 & C10 forms of MCT – the C8 benefits brain function whereas the C10 benefits skeletal muscle.
 However, many people seem to like the pure C8 version of MCT by Bulletproof called Brain Octane.
 Choose whichever floats your boat!

 - Himalayan Pink Salt – ¼ to ½ TSP or couple of pinches – the many beneficial minerals will help balance and flush your adrenals.
 Sherpa Pink Gourmet Himalayan Salt is a good, clean option, but most grocery stores have it nowadays.
+I vary the amount based on my intermittent fasting schedule – the longer I’ve been fasting, the more salt (but no more than 1/2 tsp).

 - Cayenne Pepper Powder (organic) – couple of pinches – Cayenne helps with boosting metabolism, which can get your day off to a great start.
 You can get this at any grocery store.
+This is OPTIONAL.
+I only use this occasionally when I feel I need a kick.

 - Turmeric Powder (organic) – 1 TSP – Turmeric is one of the most powerful healing foods nature provides for us.
 It basically cures everything.
 I ingest it as much as possible.
 But in order for it to have any efficacy, it needs to be combined with black pepper and a source of healthy fat.
 For the purpose of this elixir, it will help reduce inflammation and improve nutrient absorption.
 You can get this at any grocery store.